vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 # Coding Example: generating a logical loss function in Python

-The Python bindings now ship backend-specific helpers in `vehicle_lang.loss.tensorflow` and `vehicle_lang.loss.pytorch`.
-They both expose a single entry point `load_specification(path, *, logic=..., samplers=..., declarations=..., declaration_context=...)` which compiles your `.vcl` file to a dictionary of callable Python loss functions.
+The Python bindings ship backend-specific helpers in `vehicle_lang.loss.tensorflow` and `vehicle_lang.loss.pytorch`.
+They both expose a single entry point `load_specification(path, ...)` which compiles your `.vcl` file to a dictionary of callable Python loss functions.
+The returned dictionary keys are the names of `@property` declarations in your spec.

-- `logic` defaults to `DifferentiableLogic.DL2`, but you can also request `DifferentiableLogic.Vehicle`.
-- `samplers` lets you override the search strategy for Vehicle `search` expressions.
-  If omitted, a default FGSM-based sampler is used (see `DefaultTensorFlowSampler` and `DefaultPyTorchSampler`).
-- The returned dictionary keys are the names of `@property` declarations in your spec.

 Below is a minimal PyTorch example that mirrors the tests in `vehicle-python/tests`: